ebd622/fe-samples/http/README.md

 The method `post` returns an Observable, we need to subscribe to it.

 ### L255: Getting data
-We can use a dedicated method `fetchPosts()` and call this method in two different plcases:
+To fetch data we can use a dedicated method `fetchPosts()` and call it in different places ([app.component.ts](https://github.com/ebd622/fe-samples/blob/master/http/src/app/app.component.ts)):

 ```
 ngOnInit() {